 The Moot Court Honor Society is the Law School’s only co-curricular appellate advocacy honors program.
-Our members sharpen their written and oral advocacy skills, argue cutting-edge legal issues and compete in a range of internal and external competitions.
-Students participating in the Moot Court Honor Society regularly engage with legal profession leaders, including celebrated St. John's alumni and state and federal judges.
+Our members sharpen their written and oral advocacy skills, argue cutting-edge legal issues, and compete in a range of internal and external competitions.
+Students participating in the Moot Court Honor Society regularly engage with top legal professionals, including celebrated St. John's alumni and state and federal judges.
 They also build relationships with future colleagues and mentors.

 We welcome your inquiries.
 Please contact:

 Moot Court Honor Society